 3. In addition, as we have listed below, the Author (s) should not use unacceptable practices and editors should ensure maximum checking that such practices are not implemented:

 – Fabrication and falsification of data: fabrication of data means that the Author (s) did not carry out the referenced research, and made up (fabricated) data.
 Falsification of data means that the Author (s) has changed some of the data without research to justify the change;

 – Plagiarism: the misuse of other author(s)” ideas and works without a corresponding documentation of source and permission for their use; intentional appropriation of authorship of another person’s publications or parts of publications;

 – Repeated publication: submitting papers in several journals, which is a violation of the terms of publishing materials and in conflict with generally accepted international publishing ethics.
 In addition, the result of repeated publications is violation by us of the rights of other publishers that may result in legal proceedings and the payment of large sums of money in the form of compensation and fines, not only to publishers who previously published such papers, but also to distributors.
 There is no sense to talk about reputation in such cases;

 – Duplicate publication (selfplagiarism): submitting a similar or identical manuscript to more than one journal, often in different languages.
 Submission of the same material in different publications, including different languages is considered selfplagiarism.

-If plagiarism, fabrication and falsification of data is found in the materials of submitted articles, the editors of the journal will notify the employer and grantor of the author (authors) by official letter.
+If plagiarism, fabrication and falsification of data is found in the submitted articles, the editors of the journal will notify the employer and grantor of the author (authors) by official letter.